South Chilcotin Mountains Provincial Park: Birds

 Habitats surround this high-elevation mountain area with low-growing seasons; the cold freezes many lakes and plants, restricting their access to food and water.
 This climate would render it impossible for many bird species to survive.

 In this range, horned larks (registered as endangered since July 14, 2005) and American pipits live in alpine habitats, announcing their arrival as snow melts and departing before the snowfall begins.
-Horned larks are sandy to rusty brown, while American pipits are small with a grey top and stripped bottom.
+Horned larks are sandy to rusty brown, while American pipits are small with a grey top and striped bottom.
 Other species, like white-tailed ptarmigan, are endemic to the mountains, where they have designated the southern limit.
-Among the species that can adapt to high elevations are the Franklin’s, blue and ruffed grouse, red crossbills, white-winged crossbills, gray jay, Steller’s jay, and pine grosbeaks.
+Among the species that can adapt to high elevations are the Franklin's, blue and ruffed grouse, red crossbills, white-winged crossbills, gray jay, Steller's jay, and pine grosbeaks.
 Whitebark pine (registered endangered since June 20, 2012) can be eaten by Clark's nutcrackers, whose seeds are harvested from the pine.

 The gyrfalcon, the northern harrier and red-tailed hawk, the Swainson's hawk, the bald eagle, and the golden eagles are predators that serve different prey-predator relationships.
 Golden eagles, distributed equally throughout the world, surprise attack their prey to feed on small mammals and larger prey such as marmots, ground squirrels, seals, and coyotes.
 Other species like the great gray owl, great horned owl, three-toed, black-backed, pileated, and hairy woodpeckers are common in the mountain all year round.